mosen/puppet-cups/README.md

     BEAKER_destroy=no BEAKER_provision=no bundle exec rspec spec/acceptance

 Unset `BEAKER_destroy` after testing has finished or VM is dirty for the purposes of testing.

+2015.02.21: Changed default vagrant boxes to VMWare Fusion boxes.
+I will keep VirtualBox nodesets but they will only be available optionally by using the `BEAKER_set={nodename}` environment variable.
+Ditched puppetlabs' vagrant boxes since they weren't being updated and they are using vCloud anyway.